prabhakar97/prabhakar97.github.io/about.md

 footer: true
 ---
 I am a software engineer who loves building and scaling big systems from scratch using modern technologies.
 I am good at architecting, designing and implementing backend infrastructure (workflows, services, asynchrony) with Java, Ruby, Javascript and C#.
-I have a solid background in Computer
-Science, in part due to my masters degree from IIT Madras and rest of it due to my passion in computers since childhood.

 I am a fan of Arch Linux as my OS, vim as my editor and prefer it for Ruby, Perl and Javascript.
 For Java, I use IntelliJ Idea which is an amazing IDE.